noneback/noneback/README.md

 - Always sleepy.

-- Have no dream, fantasize all day long.
+- Have no dream but fantasize all day long.

 - Currtently learning database and distributed system.